simonpcouch/website/content/about/main/index.md

   Most days, I'm working on maintaining R packages in the [tidymodels ecosystem](https://www.tidymodels.org/).
 My [GitHub profile](https://github.com/simonpcouch) links out to some of the projects I spend my time with.

-  I'm currently based out of Baltimore, MD.
+  I'm currently based out of Chicago, IL.
 When I'm not working, I enjoy cooking, hanging with my dog Millie, and playing American folk music.

   This site is built with [Hugo Apéro](https://hugo-apero-docs.netlify.app/), and I've repo-dived on [Julia Silge](juliasilge.com) and [Silvia Canelón's](https://www.silviacanelon.com/) personal websites while tweaking and troubleshooting.
 The site is deployed using [Netlify](https://www.netlify.com/).
 My blog posts are released under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).